Lin84/webstar/README.md

 # webstar
-Development starter kit with webpack 3
+Development devstack with webpack 3 and Jest

 ## Getting started
 ### Preparations